 If you are new to my site, you might want to start with some favorite posts:

-When you subscribe to my site, I will email you one or two devotional blog posts every week and also a free, short-n-sweet weekly tip on how to study the Bible.
+When you subscribe to my site, I will email a blog post occasionally plus a short-n-sweet weekly tip on how to study the Bible.

 From Wyoming to Montana